 Madonna writes a weekly column – That Thinking Feeling – for Fairfax and appears also in the Sydney Morning Herald Good Weekend magazine.
 Previously, she wrote a popular Saturday column for Brisbane’s The Courier-Mail.

-Madonna has regularly appeared on television, including Q & A and The Drum.
-With her more than 20 years’ experience across newspapers, radio and television, Madonna is a sought-after facilitator, Master of Ceremonies and speaker.
-She travels around Australia moderating hypotheticals and topics as varied as leadership, education, politics, business, resources, the law, tourism and the environment.
+She has regularly appeared on television, – on breakfast programs, the Drum and Q & A, and spent many years in the Canberra press gallery reporting and interpreting politics.
+With her more than 25 years’ experience across newspapers, radio and television, Madonna is a sought-after facilitator, Master of Ceremonies and speaker.
+Thinking on her feet in an interview with the prime minister, calming the anger of a talkback caller or interviewing leading CEOs are skills she has used to advantage in traveling around Australia moderating hypotheticals or facilitating conferences on topics as varied as leadership, education, politics, business, resources, the law, tourism and the environment.

 Her experience in the media and politics allows Madonna to provide a fascinating yet entertaining keynote about what goes on behind-the-scenes in politics and the decision-making process.
 She has also been an in-demand speaker for school communities, particularly focused on the challenges faced by teen girls.